 While not technically a scar, hyperpigmentation (as caused by acne) can still be a headache to deal with.
 If you’re not familiar with the term, it basically just refers to any patch of skin that has become darker than the surrounding skin.
 As Dr. Gilbert explains:

 “People often confuse post-inflammatory hyperpigmentation with scarring.
 Scarring is defined as a raised or depressed area of skin that often becomes apparent long after the acne lesion has healed.
 Pigmentary changes occur earlier, and can be pink or red usually in lighter skin types and dark in color in darker skin types.”

 And though these pigmentary changes can seem really dramatic at first, they’re actually quite simple to treat.
 Either wait for them to fade over time, or apply a cream, ointment, or lotion made with willow bark extract, kojic acid, azelaic acid, or vitamin C.

 To round out this guide, I thought I’d leave off with a few general tips from Dr. Gilbert.
 Everyone’s healing process is going to look different, but these ideas should help guide your treatment journey.

 - Don’t underestimate the importance of sunscreen!
-According to Dr. Gilbert, sunscreen designed especially for acne-prone skin can “significantly reduce the time it takes for… pink/red or dark spots to clear up.”
-So, make sure to throw on a little SPF every morning before you head out the door.
+According to Dr. Gilbert, sunscreen designed especially for acne-prone skin can “significantly reduce the time it takes for… pink or red or even dark spots to clear up.”
+So, make sure to throw on a little moisturizer with SPF every morning before you head out the door.